Coat a (10 -12 cup capacity) bundt pan with a little bit of vegan butter or vegetable cooking spray. Set aside.

 Pour cake batter on top of the flan mixture already in the bundt pan.

 Remove cake from the oven and let cool.
-Place in fridge for at least two hours until it is completely cool.
+Place in fridge for at least four hours or until it is completely cool.
 Pass a butter knife around the edges of the bundt pan only at the cake level.
+Place the flan part of the cake in a warm water bath for 2 minutes, so the flan unsticks from the pan.
 Flip the bundt pan over onto a plate and give the bundt pan a shake.
 The cake should slide out.
+If it doesn't slide out, place the cake back in the water bath and try again.

 Garnish with vegan cajeta and chopped pecans.